kztakemoto/mmllm/README.md

 # mmllm

-This repository contains data and code used in [*the moral machine experiment on large language models*](https://doi.org/10.1098/rsos.231393).
+This repository contains data and code used in the Moral Machine experiment on large language models.

 ## Terms of use

-MIT licensed.
-Happy if you cite our papers when utilizing the codes:
+This project is MIT licensed.
+If you use this code in your research, please cite our papers:

 + Takemoto K (2024) **The Moral Machine Experiment on Large Language Models.** R. Soc.
 Open Sci.
-11, 231393.
+11, 231393. https://doi.org/10.1098/rsos.231393
-+ Ahmad MSZ and Takemoto K (2024) **Large-Scale Moral Machine Experiment on Large Language Models.** arXiv:2411.06790.
++ Ahmad MSZ and Takemoto K (2024) **Large-Scale Moral Machine Experiment on Large Language Models.** arXiv:2411.06790. https://doi.org/10.48550/arXiv.2411.06790

 ## Requirements
 * Python 3.11 and PyTorch (v2.3.1; for the open-source LLMs such as Llama)